 It is assumed that all students are enrolled in class to learn; therefore, cheating is not an acceptable practice.
 Dishonesty of any type in a course, including cheating on examinations or plagiarizing materials, can result in a grade of "F" and may be cause for suspension and/or withdrawal from school.
 Plagiarism includes passing off or attempting to pass off the ideas or writing of another person as one's own.
+Plagiarism also includes using personal papers submitted for a prior class, a repeated class, or even work submitted at a different institution.

 Students are prohibited from operating any type of audio or video recording device in a classroom, laboratory, or clinical setting without prior expressed permission from the Campus President or Academic Dean.
-Prohibited items include, but are not limited to: video cameras, telephones with audio or school. to disciplinary actio
+Prohibited items include, but are not limited to: video cameras, telephones with audio or video recording capability, computers, electronic tablets, or watches with audio or video recording capability.
+This is not an all-inclusive list.
+Violations of this policy may lead to disciplinary actions up to and including dismissal from school.